-To ensure that tap water is safe to drink, the EPA and the Tennessee Department of Environment and Conservation set regulations which limit the amount of certain contaminants in water provided by public water systems.
+In order to ensure that tap water is safe to drink, the EPA and the Tennessee Department of Environment and Conservation set regulations which limit the amount of certain contaminants in water provided by public water systems.
 FDA regulations determine limits for contaminants in bottled water which must provide the same protection for public health.